 The buhund was also used in active herding, driving sheep, goats, cattle, – and even reindeer, horses, and pigs.

-As the human population increased, so did the number of domestic animals.
-The Norwegian landscape consists of 40% forest and 40% mountain land.
+As the human population increased, so did the number of domesticated animals.
+The Norwegian landscape consists of 40% forest and 40% of mountain land.
 Throughout the summer, this terrain was an ideal pasture.

 Through the centuries, the buhund played an important role, helping to locate the animals in the landscape, gathering them into herds and driving the herds to and from the home farm.